Aarav-sngh25/todo-list/README.md

 ## Overview

-This project is a basic web-based to-do list that allows users to add tasks, assign due dates, and delete tasks through a clean and intuitive interface.
+This project is a basic web-based to-do list that allows users to add tasks, assign due dates, edit existing tasks, and delete tasks through a clean and intuitive interface.
 The application stores tasks using the browser's local storage, allowing them to persist across browser sessions.

 ## Features

 - Add new tasks
 - Assign due dates to tasks
+- Edit existing task names and due dates
 - Delete tasks
 - Save tasks using localStorage
 - Persistent task list after page refresh